Elderly women shopping

 Women love to shop.
-And the women’s love for shopping does not fade by age.
-One Thursday at 9:30 a.m., I passed by a supermarket and saw five to six women making a line in front of the supermarket.
-They were all around aged the late 60s to 80s wearing walking shoes.
+And women’s love for shopping does not fade with age.
+One Thursday at 9:30 a.m., I passed by a supermarket and saw five or six women forming a line in front of it.
+They were all around the late 60s to 80s, wearing walking shoes.
 Some people held their shopping carts, and others held mobility aids.
-“Why do they come early even to wait for opening the supermarket? ” I wondered.
-There were not any bargain sales at the store.
-There were not any senior discounts for the store, either.
-When I saw these people again, I noticed that they were chatting with smiles.
-They did not look tired of waiting for opening the store.
+“Why do they come early even to wait for the supermarket to open? ” I wondered.
+There were no bargain sales at the store.
+There were no senior discounts for the store, either.
+When I saw these people again, I noticed they were chatting with smiles on their faces.
+They did not look tired of waiting for the store to open.
 When the door was open at 10 a.m., they walked into the store slowly but firmly.
 I saw the same scene the next day.
 I wondered again.
-So, I entered the supermarket to find out what attract senior women to come for shopping so frequently.
+So, I went to the supermarket to find out what attracts senior women to shop so frequently.

 More Than Buying

-Shopping groceries can be a burden but can be a pleasant experience, too.
-Grocery stores such as supermarkets in Japan carry a wide range of groceries such as vegetables and fruits from Hokkaido to Kagoshima.
-They also carry several brands of packaged foods so that consumers can select brands that they like.
-In-store cooking demonstrations and tasting services of foods give their customers about cooking ideas and their tastes before their purchase.
-Such products and services are available in grocery stores anytime.
+Shopping for groceries can be a burden but also a pleasant experience.
+Grocery stores, including supermarkets, in Japan carry a wide range of groceries, including vegetables and fruits, from Hokkaido to Kagoshima.
+They also carry several packaged food brands so consumers can choose those they like.
+In-store cooking demonstrations and food tastings give customers cooking ideas and help them taste before they make a purchase.
+Such products and services are available in grocery stores at any time.
 Therefore, senior women do not have to go to supermarkets every day to have these experiences.
 But they go there frequently.
-Shops like supermarkets have something more attractive to senior women other than just buying groceries.
+Shops like supermarkets offer more than just groceries to senior women.

 Shopping for Socializing Opportunities

-Besides shopping, grocery stores such as supermarkets offer socializing opportunities to the senior.
-In other words, senior women who live alone or unable to do social activities meet people on the way of shopping activities.
-For example, the women who waited for opening the supermarket met and had chats with other shoppers.
-In the supermarket, they also have chances to interact with store people.
-One woman talked with a store clerk who offered a piece of apple in the season for tasting.
+Besides shopping, grocery stores, such as supermarkets, offer seniors opportunities for socializing.
+In other words, senior women who live alone or are unable to do social activities meet people while shopping.
+For example, the women who waited for the supermarket to open met and had chats with other shoppers.
+In the supermarket, they also have chances to interact with store staff.
+One woman spoke with a store clerk who offered a piece of in-season apple for tasting.
 At the cashier, a female store clerk was talking to a woman around age 70, saying, “Hi, you look healthy.
 But let me help you to move this basket there.”
 The woman replied to the store clerk with a big smile, “Thank you!
 It’s a great help.”

 Shopping for Physical Exercises

-Shopping can be a physical exercise in the sense of walking to the store or walking around in the store.
-Several women whom I saw in front of the supermarket wore walking shoes, probably walking to the store.
+Shopping can be a physical exercise, in the sense of walking to the store or around it.
+Several women I saw in front of the supermarket were wearing walking shoes, probably walking to the store.
 That reminds me of a short conversation with a woman in her 80s in the neighborhood: “I go shopping because I need to walk.”
 Walking around in the supermarket can be physical exercise, too.
-When I was in the supermarket, I saw several senior women walked aisle by isles slowly as if taking a walk.
+When I was in the supermarket, I saw several senior women walking slowly, aisle by aisle, as if taking a walk.
 A woman with gray hair walked around inside the store for more than 30 minutes to look for products on shelves.
 I don’t think she walked around there as physical exercise, but it did become her physical exercise.

 Shopping for Stimulating Brains

-A wide range of foods and daily goods in stores can be brain stimuli for shoppers.
-Compared to watching TV programs at home, senior people have more interactions in stores: seeing and touching new items in their eyes and hands and feeling the season from seasonal vegetables and fruits in the store.
-When I was in the supermarket, I saw a senior woman thoroughly examined how fresh a bunch of spinach before putting it in the basket.
-I also heard a conversation between a woman and a store clerk about a cooking recipe using mushroom at the vegetable corner.
-She probably cooks the mushroom with that recipe at home.
+A wide range of foods and everyday goods in stores can serve as brain stimuli for shoppers.
+Compared to watching TV programs at home, senior people have more interactions in stores: seeing and touching new items with their eyes and hands, and feeling the season through seasonal vegetables and fruits.
+When I was in the supermarket, I saw a senior woman thoroughly examine how fresh a bunch of spinach was before putting it in the basket.
+I also overheard a conversation between a woman and a store clerk about a mushroom recipe at the vegetable corner.
+She probably cooks the mushrooms with that recipe at home.

 Now, the question is about senior men.
 Compared to senior women, I did not see many senior men in the supermarket.
-This observation is consistent with what I learned from the white paper of the aging society, published by the Government of Japan.
-According to the Annual Report on the Aging Society Japanese in 2018, women aged 65 and older are more likely to go shopping by themselves than men.
-In particular, the paper said that 70% of women aged 75 and older go shopping themselves while 62% of men aged 75 and older go shopping themselves.
-Notably, 51% of women aged 75 and older go shopping by walking while 24% of men go shopping by walking.
-In other words, women have accustomed to grocery shopping from their younger age, but men have no such shopping habits.
-Men probably engage in socializing by meeting people from their previous work, through their hobbies and taking a walk or playing sports for their physical exercises.
+This observation is consistent with what I learned from the Government of Japan’s white paper on the aging society.
+According to the 2018 Annual Report on the Aging Society in Japan, women aged 65 and older are more likely than men to shop alone.
+In particular, the paper reported that 70% of women aged 75 and older shop on their own, while 62% of men do.
+Notably, 51% of women aged 75 and older shop by walking, while 24% of men do.
+In other words, women have been accustomed to grocery shopping from a young age, whereas men have no such habit.
+Men probably socialize by meeting people from their previous work, through their hobbies, and by taking walks or playing sports for physical exercise.

 Those are the situations of senior people in urban areas.